Ishiharaerika/China-Censorship-Withdrawal/Clash/README.md

 <br>
 UnBan.txt makes domains in it being processed but not rejected.
 Which work as a whitelist.<br>
 <br>
-Rejscting works unefficient on Clash, so please considered use AdguardHome as alternative.
+Rejecting works unefficient on Clash, so please considered use AdguardHome as alternative.
 Rejecting rules are **UNSET BY DEFAULT**.<br>
 <br>
 You may use Clash.yaml as a Clash rule's reference.<br>
 <br>